What is a Stonefish?

 Can You Eat a Stonefish?

-Stonefish Conservation Status Is the Stonefish Endangered?
+Stonefish Conservation Status

 The worldwide stonefish population is not known.
 It is found throughout its various habitats.
-There is no evidence to suggest that it is threatened in anyway.
+There is no evidence to suggest that it is threatened in any way.
 The stonefish is not endangered.

 Stonefish and Scorpionfish are often confused.